Misfits (The Kinks album)

 Misfits is the seventeenth studio album by the English rock band the Kinks, released in 1978.
 Following the minor success of Sleepwalker in the United States, Misfits featured a more rock-oriented style than many other Kinks records of the 1970s.
-Despite internal conflicts within the band, leading to both bassist Andy Pyle and pianist John Gosling quitting the band, the album made the Top 40 in America.
+It was their last album to feature pianist John Gosling and the only one to feature bassist Andy Pyle as a member, both of whom quit the band following internal conflicts.
+Despite this, the album made the Top 40 in America.
 The album also contained the minor hit single "A Rock 'n' Roll Fantasy", as well as less successful releases "Live Life" and "Black Messiah".

 Background

-Misfits was the second album the band recorded for Arista Records, the record company the band switched to from RCA Records in 1976.
-Although the band had spent a good portion of the 1970s releasing concept albums, their previous album, Sleepwalker, signaled a shift toward more rock based material.
-In addition, the album began the band's commercial comeback in the US, with the album reaching #21 and its title track peaking at #48.
-However, during the recording of Sleepwalker, longtime bassist John Dalton quit the band, and was replaced by Andy Pyle.
+Misfits was the second album by the Kinks recorded for Arista Records, the record company the band switched to from RCA Records in 1976, and continued the band's commercial comeback in the US.

+For Misfits Andy Pyle replaced longtime bassist John Dalton who quit the band during the recording of Sleepwalker.

 Recording

-Many of the album's songs, such as "Hay Fever", "In a Foreign Land", and "Black Messiah", were leftovers from the band's previous 1977 album, Sleepwalker.
+The album was recorded at Konk Studios in London following the band's tumultuous 1977 tour.
+Several of the album's songs, such as "Hay Fever", "In a Foreign Land", and "Black Messiah", were leftovers from the band's previous 1977 album, Sleepwalker.
 "In a Foreign Land" (which featured Dalton on bass), specifically, was in the planned running order until late in recording.
 Instead it was replaced with the late addition "Mr. Big Man".

-The album was recorded at Konk Studios in London following the band's tumultuous 1977 tour.
-Due to conflicts between Ray Davies and Pyle, the latter began contemplating leaving the band.
+Due to conflicts between Ray Davies and Andy Pyle, the latter began contemplating leaving the band.
 Gosling, also wanting to leave the band since Dalton's resignation, began to work with Pyle over plans to form another band.
 However, when Ray Davies caught wind of the project, he began to intervene.
 Gosling remembered, "We [me and Pyle] rehearsed and held auditions at the Bridge House pub in Canning Town.
 It was exhilarating, like starting over.
 But Ray somehow found out and started giving me a hard time during my last overdub sessions for Misfits."
+Per Dave Davies, the band had practically disbanded:

 After recording was done both Pyle and Gosling departed for good.
 Zaine Griff and Ron Lawrence did bass overdubs for some songs.
-In addition, founding drummer Mick Avory also considering leaving, and became a less active participant, leaving Dave Davies's friend Nick Trevisick to drum on three songs and session drummer Clem Cattini to do overdubs.
+In addition, founding drummer Mick Avory also considered leaving, and became a less active participant, leaving Dave Davies's friend Nick Trevisick to drum on three songs and session drummer Clem Cattini to do overdubs.
 However, Avory stayed with the band until 1984.

 Release and reception

-Although it was unable to chart in Britain, Misfits reached #40 in America.
-The debut single from the album, "A Rock 'n' Roll Fantasy", was also a minor hit in the US, reaching #30.
+Although it was unable to chart in Britain, Misfits reached No. 40 in America.
+The debut single from the album, "A Rock 'n' Roll Fantasy", was also a minor hit in the US, reaching No. 30.
 Follow-up singles "Live Life" and "Black Messiah" (the latter a British-only release), however, failed to make an impact.

+Rolling Stone wrote: "Thanks to Ray Davies, Misfits is very nearly a masterpiece because it anatomizes rather than glorifies Davies' role as 'One of the Survivors', as the Kinks sang five years ago."